© 2018 Boiler & Engineering Skills Training Trust

 Who we are looking for and how do we select

-Anyone over 18 can apply but we prioritise applications from underrepresented groups including those with a disadvantage eg low wage areas or educationally disadvantaged backgrounds (eg schools with few people going on to training or higher education), women and black and ethnic minorities.
-If you don't qualify we may still offer training if you have suitable work (eg work in engineering or heritage).
+Anyone over 18 can apply but we give priority to underrepresented groups including those with a disadvantage eg lack of job opportunity or educationally disadvantaged backgrounds (schools with few people going on to training or higher education), women and black and ethnic minorities.
+If you fit one of these groups please tell us or tell us about any other disadvantage in looking for this type of work.

 You don't need to have previous engineering or heritage experience but we are looking for people who can work with their hands and have a real interest in how things work.
 At the interview we will ask you about your experience, for example in using tools or making something.
 We ask you to bring photographs or a model and be able to talk about what you made.
-It could be repairing or improving something at home or making a model, as long as it involves moving parts.
+It could be repairing or improving something at home or making a model, and if possible it should involve moving parts.

-Do use the internet to learn more about how steam engines work - we look for trainees to say what would interest them about this type of engineering work and their future plans;
+Do use the internet to learn more about how steam engines work.
+We look for applicants to say what would interest them about this type of engineering work and their future plans;

-We also need to know that you can work in a team and on your own and have the English and Maths to write up the work you do and do the necessary calculations.
+We also need to know that you can follow instruction, work both in a team and on your own and have the English and Maths to write up the work you do and do the necessary calculations.

 To know more about the scheme

 Before an interview we will contact you to make sure you understand what's involved and can ask us any questions you may have.
-We may also be able to arrange a Taster Day at a heritage railway or workshop.
+We may also be able to arrange a Taster Day and/or a Work Trial at a heritage railway or workshop.

 Want to know more or apply?